run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 ## Description

-Submit a Distributed Training (MPI) Run:AI Job for execution.
+Submit a Distributed Training (MPI) Run:ai Job for execution.

 !!!
 Note
     To use distributed training you need to have installed the Kubeflow MPI Operator as specified [here](../../../admin/runai-setup/cluster-setup/cluster-prerequisites/#distributed-training-via-kubeflow-mpi)